Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">7/1/2024</td>
+<td align="center">7/2/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G0DUN2572/rival-revenge-match">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G8WUNJ408/pride">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Sofia suddenly barges into the battle between Makoto and Io.
-Having longed for a rematch<br>with Makoto, Sofia launches a fierce attack on her nemesis as soon as she steps<br>onto the battlefield.
-Despite being outnumbered, Makoto appears unfazed.</p>
+<p align="center">This program contains graphic content, adult themes and violence that may not be suitable for<br>some viewers and is inappropriate for children.
+This content is entirely fictional.
+The<br>content is intended for mature audiences only.

+Upon reaching Ragako, Conny hatches a plan to<br>trick Falco into being eaten by his mother.
+Elsewhere, hero of the Eldian Empire, Jean,<br>is to execute Yelena and Onyankopon for their crimes against humanity.</p>
 </td>
 </tr>
 </table>